0xPolygon/cdk-erigon/docs/acl/DEPLOYMENT.md

 1. Deploy or identify the target contract(s) in your normal workflow.
 2. Choose an organisation (`orgId = keccak256(bytes(name))`) and decide which role (`POLICY_READER`, `POLICY_WRITER`, `POLICY_ADMIN`) gate access to that contract.
-3. Use the registry to bind and policy-control each contract.
+3. Use the registry to bind and policy-control each contract, then grant access by placing users into role-bearing groups.
 Example `cast` commands:

    ```sh
    cast send --rpc-url $RPC --private-key $PK <registry> \